-Since its inception in 1916, La Salle University’s Alumni Association has had a rich and colorful history and has fostered an ongoing relationship between the University and its alumni.
-Today, the Association continues to cultivate and foster good will and camaraderie among its membership, promotes the interest and general welfare of La Salle University, and maintains and advances the causes of higher education.
+Since its inception in 1916, La Salle University’s Alumni Association has had a rich and colorful history that has fostered an ongoing relationship between the University and its alumni.
+Today, the Association continues to cultivate and foster good will and camaraderie among its members, promotes the interest and general welfare of La Salle University, and maintains and advances the causes of higher education.

 Tom Hickey, ’48, becomes “all-purpose” alumni secretary, planning class reunions, chapter meetings, fundraising, and student placement.